russhwalker/russthecoder.com/site/content/blog/2019-08-12-big-o-notation-simplified/index.md

 > Accompanying YouTube Video: [https://youtube.com/asdfasdfa](https://youtube.com/asdfasdfa)

-- Big O Notation simply tries to explain how many operations a function or algorythm takes to execute.
+- Big O Notation simply tries to explain how many operations a function or algorithm takes to execute.
 - These "operations" are also commonly expressed in time, so how long a function takes to complete, 1 second...
 2 seconds...
 10 seconds...
 - With Big O Notation we are able discover how quickly these operations grow as in the input grows.
 The input is expressed as "N"
 - Usually with Big O Notation we are just worried about the worst case scenario.
 So if we are trying to find a value in our array, it MIGHT be in the first index, but it COULD be in the last and we have to iterate through every item to find it.